McclellandKmra/P2P-File-Sharing/README.md

 * Connecting to previous peers
 * Handshake messages
 * Bitfield messages after handshake
+* Calculating preferred neighbors through regular and optimistic unchoking
+* Choke & unchoke messages
+* Interested & not interested messages
 * Request messages
 * Piece messages
+* Have messages
+* Peers constantly requesting files from neighbors that have unchoked them
 * Saving to the file once a peer has all the contents
-* Have messages
+* Github requirements such as gitignore file

 ## In Progress
-* Interested/not interested messages
-* Choking and unchoking
-* Change of preferred neighbors
 * Logging

 ## Not Achieved / TODO
 * Testing on CISE machines
-* Fix gitignore file
+* Change to concurrency safe variables

 ## Playbook
 ### Instructions for local compilation: